-386. Syngenta used or employed fraud, false pretense, false promise, misrepresentation, misleading statements or deceptive practices, with the intent that others rely thereon in connection with the sale of Agrisure Viptera® and DuracadeTM, in violation of Minn.
-Stat. § 325F.69.

-387. Syngenta's violations of Sections 325D.13 and 325F.69 proximately caused harm to Non-Producer Plaintiffs.

-388. This action will serve a public benefit.
-Not only were Syngenta's misrepresentations made to a large segment of the public, Syngenta's conduct vitally affects a large segment of the public as well - all farmers and Non-Producers in the business of selling, storing, exporting and transporting corn and corn products, including DDGS - who depend on the responsible stewardship practices of developers like Syngenta when commercializing GM products.
-The issues surrounding what duties and liabilities such developers have for irresponsible and intentional acts is not limited to corn but impact all developers and stakeholders in similar position.

-389. Non-Producer Plaintiffs are entitled to compensatory damages and attorneys' fees (see Minn.
+- 406. Syngenta used or employed fraud, false pretense, false promise, misrepresentation, misleading statements or deceptive practices, with the intent that others rely thereon in connection with the sale of Agrisure Viptera® and DuracadeTM, in violation of Minn.
+Stat. § 325F.69. - 407.
+Syngenta's violations of Sections 325D.13 and 325F.69 proximately caused harm to Non-Producer Plaintiffs and other members of the Class. - 408.
+This action will serve a public benefit.
+Not only were Syngenta's misrepresentations made to a large segment of the public, Syngenta's conduct vitally affects a large segment of the public as well all farmers and Non-Producers in the business of selling, storing, exporting and transporting corn and corn products, including DDGS who depend on the responsible stewardship practices of developers like Syngenta when commercializing GM products.
+The issues surrounding what duties and liabilities such developers have for irresponsible and intentional acts is not limited to corn but impact all developers and stakeholders in similar position. - 409.
+Non-Producer Plaintiffs are entitled to compensatory damages and attorneys' fees (see Minn.
 Stat. § 8.31, subd.
 3a).

-Count III - Trespass to Chattels/Movables
+Count III - Trespass to Chattels/Movables (Individually and on Behalf of the Grain Elevator and Exporter Subclass Members)

-390. Non-Producer Plaintiffs incorporate by reference Paragraphs 1-349 as though fully set forth herein.

-391. By commercializing Agrisure Viptera® and/or Agrisure DuracadeTM prematurely and without adequate systems to isolate and channel it, Syngenta intentionally intermeddled with and brought Agrisure Viptera® and/or Agrisure DuracadeTM into contact with non-Agrisure/Viptera®/DuracadeTM corn in which Non-Producer Plaintiff Trans Coastal had possession and/or possessory rights.
+- 410. Non-Producer Plaintiffs incorporate by reference Paragraphs 1-369 as though fully set forth herein. - 411.
+By commercializing Agrisure Viptera® and/or Agrisure DuracadeTM prematurely and without adequate systems to isolate and channel it, Syngenta intentionally intermeddled with and brought Agrisure Viptera® and/or Agrisure DuracadeTM into contact with non-Agrisure/Viptera®/DuracadeTM corn in which Non-Producer Plaintiffs Winnsboro, Express

+Grain, Trans Coastal, and the members of the Grain Elevator and Exporter Subclasses had possession and/or possessory rights.
-392. Syngenta knew that its conduct would, to a substantial certainty, bring Agrisure Viptera® and/or Agrisure DuracadeTM into contact with Plaintiff's corn through contamination in fields and/or grain elevators and other modes of storage and transport.

-393. As a result of the trespass, Non-Producer Plaintiff Trans Coastal was impaired as to condition, quality or value, and was damaged.

-394. Non-Producer Plaintiff Trans Coastal is thus entitled to an award of compensatory damages and prejudgment interest and post-judgment interest.

-395. Syngenta's conduct was willful, wanton, grossly negligent and in reckless disregard for the rights of others, including the Non-Producer Plaintiff Trans Coastal.
+- 412. Syngenta knew that its conduct would, to a substantial certainty, bring Agrisure Viptera® and/or Agrisure DuracadeTM into contact with Plaintiff's corn through contamination in fields and/or grain elevators and other modes of storage and transport. - 413.
+As a result of the trespass, Non-Producer Plaintiffs Winnsboro, Express Grain, Trans Coastal, and the members of the Grain Elevator and Exporter Subclasses' chattels/movables were impaired as to condition, quality or value, and Non-Producer Plaintiffs were damaged. - 414.
+Non-Producer Plaintiffs Winnsboro, Express Grain, Trans Coastal, and the members of the Grain Elevator and Exporter Subclasses are thus entitled to an award of compensatory damages and prejudgment interest and post-judgment interest. - 415.
+Syngenta's conduct was willful, wanton, grossly negligent and in reckless disregard for the rights of others, including the Non-Producer Plaintiffs Winnsboro, Express Grain, Trans Coastal, and the members of the Grain Elevator and Exporter Subclasses.
 Punitive damages are thus warranted.

-Count IV - Negligence
+Count IV - Negligence (Individually and on Behalf of all Class and Subclass Members)